confetti-framework/docs/validation.md

 #### Return Errors As Response

 You can choose to return the errors immediately.
-In that case, the customer will immediately see the correct HTTP page or JSON response.
+In that case, the customer will immediately see the correct HTML page or JSON response.

     func UserStore(request inter.Request) inter.Response {